Deepdub uses AI to localize voice dubbing for foreign language films

 Market analyst firm Statista found that 59% of U.S. adults said they would prefer to watch foreign language films dubbed into English than see the original feature with subtitles.

 Founded in 2019, Deepdub aims to bridge this gap by driving better audience experiences across film, TV, gaming, and advertising.
 Deepdub tackles the problem by layering in novel accents while retaining original actor voices across languages.
-That is, Deepdub uses synthetic voices based on samples from the actors in one language to form foreign words using that actor’s synthesized voice, even if the actor never uttered those words in another language.
+To do this, Deepdub uses synthetic voices based on samples from the actors in one language to form foreign words using that actor’s synthesized voice, even if the actor never uttered those words in another language.

 The technology plugs into the post-production process to provide a faster turnaround time at a fraction of the cost of traditional dubbing services.

-Deepdub chief marketing officer Oz Krakowski said in an interview with VentureBeat that the company felt its AI and deep-learning technology could benefit the entire entertainment industry, saving a lot of time for any kind of screen-based content.
+Deepdub chief marketing officer Oz Krakowski said in an interview with VentureBeat that the company felt its AI and deep learning technology could benefit the entire entertainment industry, saving a lot of time for any kind of screen-based content.

-“We provides the entertainment industry with the ability to seamlessly localize content into multiple languages at the click of a button,” Krakowski said.
+“We provide the entertainment industry with the ability to seamlessly localize content into multiple languages at the click of a button,” Krakowski said.
 “And we do all that while retaining and expanding the original entertainment experience.”

 He said the company is in talks with a bunch of major entertainment companies, from studios to streaming companies.